simply-pleb/Simple-Container/README.md

 ## 3. Setting up network connection between parent namespace and child namespace

-Currently sending pings from the parent process successfully transmits and receives packages, but the child cannot.
+Currently sending pings from the parent process successfully transmits and receives packages to child, but the child cannot send its own ping.

 ## 4. Put container filesystem in a file by using ​loop ​and try to create file in your new mount point.